 Kind of.
 I mean, the one time you should refresh is just as the tickets go on sale and only do that with the new tabs that you have just opened.
 Ones you opened before, leave alone.
 Once you do the refresh, don’t keep trying as it pushes you back further in the queue.
 BUT with some websites as Eventim it will be better to keep refreshing, so make sure you know on which website you can refresh the page, and on which not.

 6. Ninja mode: ON

 You need to check every single tab constantly.
 Once you see movement, you need to move.
 Choose your show, date and seat preferences.
 Then get ready to pounce once the page finally loads with ticket offers.
-The website will hold the page for 5-9 minutes (varying with each retailer), so you need to be fast.
+The website will hold the page for 10 till 20 minutes (varying with each retailer), so you need to be fast.
+GO GET THAT TICKET!

 Going with friends and family to the show?
 Get them to help you buy tickets.
 Another device with the tabs means another space in the queues.
-I’ve not done this personally, but know lots of people who will all meet at someone’s house and all try to get the tickets together.
-Even if it’s using just one person’s account.
-It’s more people on the ball.
+Or even when someone doesn’t go with you, ask them if they can help you to get some tickets!

 Different websites offer different options for disabled tickets.
 Some are phone order only and others may offer a separate link.
 Contact the retailer in advance to find out how to purchase the tickets and follow the above tips accordingly.